Leadership Thought #421 – Listening Is A Lost Art

 A conversation without listening is merely the exchange of two monologues.
-If we limit our exchange of information to what we already know or believe, we are limiting our capacity to learn, grow and have healthy relationships.
-Every day you witness evidence of public or private figures that really have no interest in hearing what anyone else is saying.
+If we limit our exchange of information to what we already know or believe, we are limiting our capacity to learn, grow, and have healthy relationships.
+Every day, you witness evidence of public or private figures who have no interest in hearing what anyone else is saying.
 It has become common practice to become intractable in your views and block out any contrary evidence.
-In reality, our society tends to reward brashness and poor behavior these days.
+In reality, our society often rewards brashness and poor behavior these days.
 Just look at who dominates the airwaves.

 I had a wonderful mentor who told me many years ago to “listen until it hurts.”
 He wisely surmised that this was not a natural strength for me.
-I was regularly in a state of always preparing to talk rather than practicing conscious listening.
+I consistently found myself preparing to speak instead of engaging in conscious listening.
 Unsurprisingly, I often had a tough time with people who had a different point of view from mine.
 It became apparent to me that my confidence quickly became arrogance and smugness from the other person’s perspective.

-Lately, I believe our culture has become so fixated on being right that individually and collectively we can’t accept the premise of being wrong or only partially right.
-The American tendency to “one up” the other person is our intellectual Achilles heel.
+Lately, I believe our culture has become so fixated on being right that, both individually and collectively, we struggle to accept the premise of being wrong or only partially correct.
+The American tendency to “one-up” the other person is our intellectual Achilles’ heel.
 The whole concept of “exceptionalism” is a very slippery slope.
-The truth is that that no one has the market cornered on clever ideas or an unblemished track record.
-Repeatedly it has been proven that heterogeneous groups with diverse points of view make better decisions than strong willed individuals or groups who act in a homogenous fashion.
+The truth is no one has the market cornered on clever ideas or an unblemished track record.
+Repeatedly, it has been proven that heterogeneous groups with diverse points of view make better decisions than strong-willed individuals or groups who act in a homogenous fashion.

 Listening has become a lost art.
 I encourage you to try listening until it hurts.
 Do your best to be present in and stay focused on one conversation at a time.
 Avoid technological distractions.
-Strive not to rush to judgment especially when emotionally triggered, but instead embrace the idea of learning from every interaction.
-You will find that people will open more in front of you and end up lauding you as a good conversationalist.
+Strive not to rush to judgment, especially when emotionally triggered; instead, embrace the idea of learning from every interaction.
+People will open up to you and praise your conversational skills.

 Related articles